SanteeMarcel/rails-blog/README.md

 # README

+Clone this repo.

+Install rails on your machine.

+On config\application.yml, set up admin_name and admin_password.

-Clone this repo, install rails on your machine then run the following commands:
+Run the following commands:

 `bin/rails db:migrate`